SUHAN-I/ECO-AI/README.md

 ### The Scale of the Crisis

-- 🇵🇰 Pakistan generates **30M+ metric tons** of waste/year — only a small fraction recycled
+- 🇵🇰 Pakistan generates **30M+ metric tons** of waste/year — only a small fraction is recycled
 - 💸 **$1.2 billion** lost yearly as valuable materials are landfilled instead of industrialized
 - 👷 Informal collectors lose **up to 40% income** to middlemen due to lack of pricing transparency
 - 🏢 Corporations struggle with **2026 EPR compliance** — missing Digital Product Passports